Gravitational-wave and electromagnetic detections in the context of the CosmoDC2 LSST synthetic catalog: Conclusions

 The outcomes from this study form the publicly accessible \texttt{CosmoDC2\_BCO} database, available at \href{https://github.com/LSSTDESC/CosmoDC2_BCO}{github.com/LSSTDESC/CosmoDC2\_BCO}.
 A distinctive feature of this dataset is the coherent association of GW and EM signals with detailed host galaxy information from the \texttt{CosmoDC2} catalog.
 Each entry shares a unique \texttt{Galaxy\_ID}, facilitating straightforward crossmatching with extensive galaxy properties and observational systematics.
 The database comprises three primary catalogs: \begin{itemize} \item The \textit{Input Catalog} assigns intrinsic and extrinsic GW parameters to each host galaxy. \item The \textit{Output Catalog} provides network SNRs and parameter covariance matrices for detected events, available across different detector configurations, waveform models, and duty cycles. \item The \textit{Kilonova Value-Added Catalog} includes detailed classification, luminosities, and photometric information relevant for electromagnetic follow-up. \end{itemize}

-Future updates will focus on improved modeling of merger rates, enhanced galaxy weighting schemes incorporating luminosity and star formation rates, integration with next-generation LSST galaxy catalogs, more sophisticated inference techniques using the DALI approximation, and a more realistic electromagnetic follow-up strategy \citep{Colombo:2023une,Colombo:2025sdm,Loffredo:2024gmx}.
+Future updates will focus on improved merger-rate modeling based on updated simulations within our ab initio framework, enhanced host-galaxy weighting schemes that incorporate luminosity and star-formation information, integration with next-generation LSST galaxy catalogs, more advanced inference methods based on the DALI approximation, and a more realistic electromagnetic follow-up strategy \citep{Colombo:2023une,Colombo:2025sdm,Loffredo:2024gmx}.